sabifo4/LUCA-divtimes/README.md

   > **NOTE for Linux users**: you may need to install the `intel` compilers before you run `make -f Makefile`.
 Please visit this link to download the [Intel oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html#dpcpp-cpp).
 Thank you, [@ERRMoody](https://github.com/ERRMoody), for pointing this out!

-* **`R`** and **`RStudio`**: please download [R](https://cran.r-project.org/) (i.e., select either `Download R for Linux`, `Download R for macOS`, or `Download R for Windows` depending on your OS; then follow the installation instructions) and [RStudio](https://posit.co/download/rstudio-desktop/) as we used them throughout the practical.
-The packages we should work with R versions that are either newer than or equal to v4.1.2 (we used v4.1.2).
+* **`R`** and **`RStudio`**: please download [R](https://cran.r-project.org/) (i.e., select either `Download R for Linux`, `Download R for macOS`, or `Download R for Windows` depending on your OS; then follow the installation instructions) and [RStudio](https://posit.co/download/rstudio-desktop/) as you will need them to run various of our in-house R scripts.
+The packages you will need to install work with R versions that are either newer than or equal to v4.1.2 (we used v4.1.2).
 If you are a Windows user, please make sure that you have the correct version of `RTools` installed, which will allow you to install packages from the source code if required.
 For instance, if you have R v4.1.2, then installing `RTools4.0` shall be fine.
 If you have another R version installed on your PC, please check whether you need to install `RTools 4.2` or `RTools 4.3`.
 For more information on which version you should download, [please go to the CRAN website by following this link and download the version you need](https://cran.r-project.org/bin/windows/Rtools/).

     Before you proceed, however, please make sure that you install the following packages too: